 AFTERMATH OF THE EGYPTIAN EXPEDITION

 The Persians, meanwhile, counter-attacked in Egypt.
 They assembled a fleet of 300 triremes from the Cilicians, Phoenicians, and Cypriots, and drove the League forces from Memphis, trapping them on the island of Prosopitis.
 The resulting counter-siege would last 18 months.
 The Egyptian Expedition ended in total disaster (454 BCE); the bulk of the entire Delian League fleet, including 50 reinforcements caught at Mendesium, and approximately 40,000 men apparently lost.
 Only a handful of ships managed to escape.
 The catastrophe seriously weakened Athens' preeminent position in the League and threatened control of the Aegean.
-Soon thereafter, the poleis Erythae and Miletus revolted (c.
+Soon thereafter, the poleis Erythrae and Miletus revolted (c.
 452 BCE).
 The Athenians soon recovered them, however, restoring tribute, and installed Athenian officials and garrisons.
 They further required Erythae to provide sacrificial animals for the Panathenaic Games.

 THE FIVE YEARS TRUCE & RELOCATION OF THE DELIAN TREASURY